Bearded Ladies (radio show)

-Bearded Ladies is a radio programme that was originally aired on BBC Radio 4 between 2003 and 2007.
+Bearded Ladies was a radio programme that was originally aired on BBC Radio 4 between 2003 and 2007.
 There are currently 22 half-hour episodes; although the last 6, aired in 2007, do have a loose narrative structure holding the individual sketches together, it is essentially a sketch-driven comedy programme.
 It stars Oriane Messina, Fay Rusling, Charlotte MacDougall, and Susie Donkin.